ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/graphql-simple-client.md

 - The `fetch` parameter is A function to use instead of calling the Fetch API directly when sending HTTP requests to your GraphQL endpoint.
 The function must conform to the signature of `fetch`.

 - The `headers` parameter is an object representing headers to include in every HTTP request.

-By default, the Fetch API is used unless it isn't available in your runtime environment.